 It’s never a bad idea to take a little break when a rainstorm first hits or delay your departure to avoid being on the road at its slipperiest.

 Finally, when it comes to riding in the rain, know your limits (and comfort level) and always put safety ahead of your pride.

 It’s always okay to wait, and don’t be pressured into thinking otherwise.
 A smart rider builds a little extra time into the ride schedule to account for possible bad weather.
 Don’t plan on covering the maximum number of miles every day unless you’re also planning to ride on in bad weather.

-Build-in some flexibility, as it’s always better to have a Plan B available if necessary.
-If at any time during your ride you feel uncomfortable or nervous, pull over so that your anxiety doesn't get the best of you or cause an insurance incident.
+Build in some flexibility, as it’s always better to have a Plan B available if necessary.
+If you feel uncomfortable or nervous at any time during your ride, pull over so that your anxiety doesn't get the best of you or cause an insurance incident.

-We hope these tips help keep your passion for two-wheeled fun alive and well all year round.
+We hope these tips keep your passion for two-wheeled fun alive and well all year round.